-Robert M. Sigler, CEO and Chairman
+Robert M. Sigler, Chairman

 Robert earned an MBA from Harvard Business School and a BS from the University of Alabama’s Culverhouse School of Accountancy, graduating with top honors in both business and arts & sciences.
 He also attended Kansai University for a year in Japan.